P-trap overflowing

 Frequently Asked Questions

-You can try using a plunger or a small snake/auger to clear a clogged P-trap.
-If that doesn't work, you may need to disassemble the P-trap to remove the blockage.
+To unclog a P-trap, you can try using a plunger or a drain snake to dislodge the blockage.
+If that doesn't work, you may need to disassemble the P-trap to clear the clog.

 When should I call a plumber for a P-trap issue?

-If you're unable to clear the clog yourself, or if you suspect a more serious issue like a damaged or improperly installed P-trap, it's best to call a professional plumber to diagnose and fix the problem.
+If you're unable to clear the clog or the issue persists, it's best to call a professional plumber to diagnose and fix the problem, especially if it involves a blocked vent pipe or a more complex plumbing repair.

 Connect with certified professionals in your area